tylerkarle123-source/Rydle/README.md

 ## Important data rules
 - Mini/one-day seasons are excluded.
 - Starting tribe color is used, not swap or merge tribe color.
-- Returnee status belongs to an appearance, not a person.
+- Returnee status belongs to a person, not an appearance.
 - Returnee appearances are separate guessable entries.